jadecobra/python_tdd_exercises/source/classes/classes_initializer.rst

         sex = 'M'

-  and the terminal displays a :doc:`/exceptions/TypeError`
+  and the terminal shows a :doc:`/exceptions/TypeError`

   .. code-block:: python